Lindsay is a storytelling photographer specializing in photojournalism, portraiture and weddings.

-Based in Buffalo, New York, Lindsay is available for assignments throughout the western New York area as well as destination locations world wide!
+Based in Buffalo, New York, Lindsay is available for assignments throughout the western New York area as well as destinations world wide!

 How it Happened -